enginnturabik/enginnturabik.github.io/README.md

 ## Education
 Atilim University

-*I am 3 grade computer engineering students at Atilim University.I am looking for a summer internship for this summer.
+*I am 3 grade computer engineering student at Atilim University.I am looking for a summer internship for this summer.
 I have strongly grown up mentality that, always learn from life and try to be better.*

 ### Interests:
 - Cloud Engineering